-The study is being led by Professor Dominic Abrams as principal investigator with co-investigators Dr Fanny Lalot, also from the Centre for the Study of Group Processes and Jo Broadwood, CEO of Belong.
+The study is being led by Professor Dominic Abrams as principal investigator with co-investigators Dr Fanny Lalot, formerly based in the Centre for the Study of Group Processes and now at the University of Basel, and Jo Broadwood, CEO of Belong.